WHY THIS PAGE

 Having friends, colleagues, teams and principals around the globe, I truly enjoy the benefits of virtual communication on a daily basis.
 Chats, messages, video calls, everything is possible and with (mostly) very high quality.
 It is really wonderful how technology can bring people close who are thousands of miles away, although some people still have challenges with accepting time-zones.
 Call me old-fashioned, call me conservative, for me this will however always be the second best thing.
 Nothing can replace sitting down in the same room for a good meeting, having a chat over a cup of espresso, exchanging stories and experiences.
 But when that all isn’t possible due to distance or obligations, virtual communication is great.
 Just not the greatest.

 I write.
 I write a lot.
 I write so much that I consider it part of my life, personally and professionally.
 I take notes during every meeting and that really helps me to keep track.
 I have learned that writing important things down helps me to remember them much better.
 So when you are in a meeting with me, please just accept that I take notes all the time.
 I write down my thoughts in journals, thoughts about what I appreciated, thoughts about what I would like to do different the next time something happens.
 Plans, ideas, lessons.
 I write them all down, even when in many cases I never look at such notes again.
 It just helps me to sort my thoughts and clear my mind, it also helps me to remember and evaluate later.
 I write articles for this blog.
 I write articles for others.
-I write whitepapers for work, booklets and contributions to research papers.
+I write whitepapers for work, booklets and contributions to research papers and books.
 I write a lot.
 Somewhere in the back of my mind is this plan that I will become a full-time author once I retire.
-There is still many years between now and that moment, so until then I will focus on articles and finishing the book I am working on.
-Cybersecurity for Road Warriors and Couch Potatoes.
+There is still many years between now and that moment, so until then I will focus on articles and finishing the books I am working on, Cybersecurity for Road Warriors and Couch Potatoes and Faces of Hamburg – The book.

 FACTS AND DATA

 It isn’t always easy for the people around me (and sometimes for myself), but I am very facts and data orientated person.
 I truly enjoy different opinions and learning from different perspectives and experiences.
 And I check facts and data.
+Always!
 Please don’t feel offended about it, that’s just me.
+On the other hand, I did #seethecow so I fully understand how emotions influence our perception of facts and data!